Locally dihedral block designs and primitive groups with dihedral point stabilizers: Locally abelian symmetric designs and Frobenius groups

 \item[\rm(e)] The block $B$ is a faithful orbit of some point stabilizer isomorphic to $K$. \end{enumerate} \end{proposition}

-We mention that if $|G_x|=|G_B|$ is a prime $p$, then $k=p$.
+Notice that if $|G_x|=|G_B|$ is a prime $p$, then $k=p$.
 It follows that $(k,\lambda)=1$ as $k>\lambda$.
-By a result of Dembowski (\cite[2.3.8]{Dembowski}), $G$ must be a primitive Frobenius group.
+By a result of Dembowski \cite[2.3.8]{Dembowski}, $G$ must be a primitive Frobenius group.
 By Proposition \ref{LemmaFrobeniusFlagregular} we immediately have the fact as follows.

-\begin{corollary} If $G$ is a flag-transitive automorphism group of a symmetric design $\D$ with point stabilizers of prime order $p$, then $G$ is a primitive Frobenius group of odd order. \end{corollary}
+\begin{corollary} If $G$ is a locally transitive automorphism group of a symmetric design $\D$ with point stabilizers of prime order $p$, then $G$ is a primitive Frobenius group of odd order. \end{corollary}